WenchenLie/NRSA/README.md

 Users can define custom inelastic materials based on the OpenSees material library.
 Nonlinear response spectra can be obtained using either CDA or CSA, including the constant ductility spectrum (*R*-*μ*-*T* relationship), ductility demand spectrum, etc.

-Due to Python being an interpreted language, in order to speed up the computation, the Newmark-β solver was developed using Cyphon.
-Multiple processes were also used to achieve parallel computing of multiple earthquake motions.
+Due to Python being an interpreted language, in order to speed up the computation, the Newmark-β solver was developed using Cython.
+Multi-processing technology were also used to achieve parallel computing of multiple earthquake motions.

 ## 2. Usage